 Divided between an articles section and one devoted to reviews, the journal’s remit wide-ranging covering all fields and periods of British history.
 It complements the triennial Anglo-Japanese Conference organised by the IHR and Japanese historians based at the universities of Tokyo, Kyoto and Osaka, and the conference of the East Asian Society of British history, in which we are joined by our colleagues from South Korea.
 In future, we hope that more contributions will be featured in the journal from the Chinese mainland and from Taiwan.

-A limited number of conventional print copies of all four volumes of the journal are available on application to the IHR, or alternatively all issues are freely available to download below.
+A limited number of conventional print copies of all five volumes of the journal are available on application to the IHR, or alternatively all issues are freely available to download below.

 Please contact email@example.com for further information.